Are you facing an eviction? You may have the right to a free lawyer!

 Right to Counsel (RTC) was signed into law in August 2017 in NYC.
 It means that tenants who are sued for eviction in housing court and in NYCHA termination of tenancy hearings, and who are income-eligible, have a right to an attorney to defend their case.
 It doesn’t matter what kind of eviction case they have or what kind of tenant they are (section 8, live in a house, rent stabilized, NYCHA, etc).
 If a tenant is not income-eligible, they have the right to a one-off legal consultation or advice session.Get Started

 Can all tenants get a lawyer right now?

-For the first year, the city picked the zip codes based on factors including the number of evictions, shelter entries and rent stabilized units.
+Every year, the city picks zip codes based on factors including the number of evictions, shelter entries and rent stabilized units.
 If you live in these zip codes, and are income eligible, tenant attorneys have to take your case--you have the RIGHT to an attorney.
 Attorneys are free.
 Remember, the zip code model is temporary.
-In 5 years, or by 2022, zip codes will be irrelevant, and everyone who is income eligible will have the right to an attorney.
+By 2022, zip codes will be irrelevant, and everyone who is income eligible will have the right to an attorney.